 Let's say you took one year away from full-time work.
 Your salary, as reported by your employer, was around \$78,000 before your leave.
-To get a rough idea of how much your leave would cost, multiply the salary you earned before your leave by the contribution rate(s) for the leave period you're paying for (2019's contribution rate is 12%).
+To get a rough idea of how much your leave would cost, multiply the salary you earned before your leave by the contribution rate(s) for the leave period you're paying for (OTPP base contribution rate for 2020 is 12%).